American Depositary Receipts (ADR) Meaning

 Type #1 – Sponsored ADR

 The bank issues the Sponsored ADRs on behalf of the foreign company where there exists the legal arrangement between the two parties.
 In this case, the transactions with the investors will be handled by the bank while the cost of issuing ADRs and control of ADR will be of foreign company.

 These ADRs are registered with the Securities and Exchange Commission (SEC) (except sponsored ADRs lowest level) and are traded on the major stock exchanges of the US.

 Type #2 – Unsponsored ADR

 Unsponsored ADRs are the shares that are traded on the over-the-counter market (OTC).
-A bank issues unsponsored ADR according to the demand in the market where the foreign company under consideration has no participation or formal or legal agreement with the depository bank.
+A bank issues unsponsored ADR according to demand in the market where a foreign company under consideration has no participation or formal or legal agreement with a depository bank.
 Such ADRs are never included for the voting rights.

 Example of the American Depositary Receipts

 - The issuer of the ADRs can get access to the capital available in the market of the US and get the diversified base of the shareholders (US shareholders).

 - ADR makes it easy for the issuer to go for Merger and Acquisition activities as they can use ADR as the currency for the acquisition.

 - An investor gets the opportunity to diversify their investment portfolio on a global scale.